Profile: Anna Leonard

 Can you describe the surroundings of your first forest, what type of place did you convert?

 Anna: We created two forests, which are both very different.
 In Brussels, the Tiny Forest is planted on a public lawn, located between two streets and next to a parking lot.
 A whole row of apartments overlooks the new forest.
 The Tiny Forest is not far from a park with large trees.
 So it forms a stepping stone between the park and a sports field further away.
-In Schoten (Flanders), the forest was planted in a green environment, surrounded by trees (mostly conifers).
+In Schoten (Flanders), the forest was planted next to a school in a more green environment, surrounded by trees (mostly conifers).
 The school had an underused terrain and was very enthusiastic to plant and learn about Tiny Forests.

 What were the biggest obstacles in planting this forest?